 Protect Your Property From Rain Damage

 Has the rain created some major headaches for you?
 Heinen has the Solution!
 Don’t risk permanent property damage!
 913-432-5011.
-Or fill out our contact form by clicking here.

 With all of the rain we have had in Kansas City, more and more homeowners are calling Heinen regarding property drainage issues.
 From pooling water literally drowning plants to leaky basement walls and floors, it’s clear that poor drainage and standing water can cause a lot of problems and can lead to expensive repairs.